the-dr-lazy/deox/README.md

 npm install deox
 ```

-Notice that `deox` internally uses some ES2015 type definitions to represent better developer experience.
-So if you are using [`typescript`](https://github.com/Microsoft/TypeScript) and targeting `es5`, be sure `es2015` lib has been added in tsconfig.json:
+> **Typescript tip**: notice that Deox internally uses some ES2015 type definitions to represent better developer experience.
+> So if you are using [`Typescript`](https://github.com/Microsoft/TypeScript) and targeting `es5`, be sure `es2015` lib has been added in tsconfig.json:

 ```json
 {